 Overall, FIRST POSITION is beautifully constructed.
 The movie draws viewers into the stories of the dancers.
 The movie’s rich imagery leads the camera through dressing rooms and hallways to being under the theater lights where talent and storytelling take center stage.

+FIRST POSITION is an uplifting documentary that gives moviegoers a behind-the-scenes look into the ballet world.
+It shows how different young people from varied backgrounds around the world pursue a dancing career.
+The movie shows students devoting their lives and passion to training every day.
+From stretching, to rehearsals, to competitions, the camera watches them train for the world’s most prestigious ballet competition for young dancers.
+The camera leads viewers through dressing rooms and hallways to under the theater lights, where talent and storytelling take center stage.
+It’s all designed to win the awards and scholarships that will hopefully bring the dance students closer to a job in ballet.
 The personal stories of each dancer make FIRST POSITION an engaging and dynamic movie.
 The audience gets swept up in the pursuit and passion each dancer shows.
 There is no reference to God, but themes of sacrifice, hard work, and perseverance make the movie morally uplifting.
 The environment of ballet has been beautifully captured as the camera goes backstage to see where the dancing begins.
 Overall, there’s no questionable content.
 This makes FIRST POSITION an enjoyable experience for all ages.